 - School lunch is economical.
 The National School Lunch Program provides free, or low-cost meals to our Nation’s kids.
 But, just because they are free or low cost does not mean that they are unhealthy!

-- School menu planners must plan menus to meet the Dietary Guidelines for Americans including sodium and fat limits, whole grains, fiber and nutrient requirements.
+- School menu planners must plan menus to meet the Dietary Guidelines for Americans.
+This includes sodium and fat limits, whole grains, fiber and nutrient requirements.
 Recent meal pattern changes require schools to serve bright red/orange and dark green vegetables as well as beans and legumes weekly.
 These requirements decrease the option of processed food and drive school menu planners to serve fresh fruits and vegetables, beautiful salad bars and innovative and delicious, kid-friendly recipes!

 - School Food Service Professionals are educated and dedicated to their career and to serving nutritious food that appeals both to kids and to parents.
 They are required to partake in professional development annually to improve and advance their knowledge in Child Nutrition.